lnapoli87/HOL2/hands-on-lab.md

     [self performSegueWithIdentifier:@"detail" sender:self];
 }
     ```

-05. Finally set the selectedProject when the user tap a project in the list:
+07. Set the selectedProject when the user tap a project in the list:

     ```
     - (void)prepareForSegue:(UIStoryboardSegue *)segue sender:(id)sender